shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## Features

 MinUI is a simple browser for launching roms.
 Every emulator that ships with MinUI has a custom in-game menu that also provides access to save states plus each emulator's default settings.
 That's kind of it.
-It is called _Min_UI after all.
+It is called _Min_​UI after all.

 ## About paks

-MinUI applications, programs, or executables are called "paks".
-A pak is just a folder with the pak extension containing a launch script.
+In MinUI, applications, programs, or executables are called "paks".
+A pak is just a folder with the pak extension that contains a launch script.
 It may also contain an executable and resources required by that executable.

 When you open a rom from a console folder in Roms, MinUI runs the launch script in the corresponding pak in the Emus folder.
 For example, when you open /Roms/Game Boy/Tetris.gb, MinUI runs /Emus/Game Boy.pak/launch.sh which in turn launches /Emus/Game Boy.pak/gambatte-dms.
 You can rename the consoles in the Roms folder freely _but you must also rename the corresponding pak in the Emus folder._